8 Social Media Trends for Nonprofits in 2024

 What you need to do

 You already know that social media is effective for online fundraising.
 (Well, 79% of you do, according to the Global NGO Technology Report 2019.)
 But some nonprofits waver on whether influencer marketing and UGC is worth it.
-Here’s our advice: Don’t overthink it because you already have a leg up here.
+Here’s our advice: Don’t overthink it, because you already have a leg up here.
 After all, it's difficult to find a nonprofit that's NOT using UGC—usually in the form of client testimonials and the nonprofit's story.
 So, keep doing what you know, lean into your unique story, and be the influencer you want to see in the world.
-And if you don’t know if you’re an expert in UGC (or what UGC is in the first place), now’s the time to find out.
+And if you don’t know whether you’re an expert in UGC (or what UGC is in the first place), now’s the time to find out.

-4. Companies are investing more in video content.
+5. Companies are investing more in video content.

-With TikTok dominating the social scene and other platforms jumping on board with their own offerings, be they Instagram Reels or YouTube Shorts, video content is here to stay.
+With TikTok dominating the social scene and other platforms jumping on board with their own offerings, be they Instagram Reels or YouTube Shorts, short-form video content is here to stay.
 If you’re still focused on text and photos, it’s time to embrace the moving image.

 What you need to know

-• Almost 93% (!) of global internet users watch digital videos each week (DataReportal).
+• Almost 93% (!) of global internet active users watch digital videos each week (DataReportal).
 That explains why 90% of global marketers are increasing or maintaining their investment in short-form videos this year (HubSpot).

 • 73% of consumers prefer to watch a short video, as opposed to a text-based article, e-book, or infographic, to learn about a product or service (Wyzowl).

 • In 2021, nearly 76 million people in the US scanned a QR code on their mobile devices, a 15.3% increase compared to 2020.
-That rise is expected to continue, and by 2025, usage of mobile QR code scanners is projected to reach approximately 99.5 million users (Statista).
+That rise is expected to continue, and by 2025, usage of mobile QR code scanners is projected to reach approximately 99.5 million social media users (Statista).

 What you need to do

-We think it's time you made short-form videos a key part of your outreach strategy.
+We think it's time you made short-form videos a key part of your outreach marketing strategy.
 Share links in your direct mail, play them at events, and splash them across social media.
 Additionally, QR codes are gaining enormous ground, especially with the donor’s cousin, the consumer.
 Use QR codes to introduce videos into spaces previously reserved for words or static images.

-5. Employee advocacy increases organic reach.
+6. Employee advocacy increases organic reach.

 What you need to know